“Herbert Fröhlich FRS: A physicist ahead of his time” G.J. Hyland & P. Rowlands (Eds.) The University of Liverpool, 2006. Chapter 7: pp. 91-138

 This Chapter represents the first occasion on which I have had an opportunity to summarise in its entirety the work done with Fröhlich’s active encouragement and cooperation and its continuation after his death.

 Following further meetings with Fröhlich in October 1973, my laboratory notebook records that my dielectric measurements on biological materials commenced on the 18th.
 Decemeber 1973.
 By then, a special measurement cell had been constructed for me to use with materials such as powders of biomolecules.
 These were used as obtained from laboratory suppliers.
 My measurement technique was based on that for measurements on liquids.
-A weighed quantity of the powder was placed in the cell and its capacitance obtained by extrapolation of the linear plot of electrode separation against the reciprocal of the cell capacitance.
+A weighed quantity of the powder was placed in the cell and its capacitance obtained by extrapolation of the linear plot of applicator separation against the reciprocal of the cell capacitance.

 The first materials I investigated were ribonuclease and ribonucleic acid.
 I then found that samples could be measured immersed in n-hexane to prevent changes of humidity.
 This also prevented breakdown over the surface of the damp enzyme particles and enabled capacitance measurements to be made with applied steady electric fields up to several hundred kV/m.

 Fröhlich kept in touch with this work by visiting Salford every month or two and by correspondence.
 In March 1973, he brought me some triclinic crystals of lysozyme grown in Oxford for the investigation of the structure of lysozyme by X-ray crystallography.
-I measured their dielectric properties using metal electrodes evaporated on to microscope slides.
+I measured their dielectric properties using metal applicators evaporated on to microscope slides.
 Fröhlich arranged for me to visit Professor DC Philips and Dr. MW Makinen in the Laboratory of Molecular Biophysics, Oxford University, to see to see their lysozyme crystal growing and handling techniques.

 Following Fröhlich’s suggestion, I started to measure the effects of temperature and humidity on commercially available lysozyme.
 My own efforts were soon supplemented by those of a research student (Ahmed, 1976a).
 We found a large increase in the dielectric constant and loss as its humidity was increased by absorption of water vapour, this reversed on desiccation by storage over silica gel.
 Temperature cycling the dry lysozyme gave a closed hysteresis loop for both dielectric constant and loss.
 For humid lysozyme measured at 2kHz, both increased to several hundred up to about 39˚C. Then, there was a sudden decrease which persisted during cooling.
 Exposure to an electric field just below the 39˚C transition temperature prevented this decrease.
 Tetragonal lysozyme crystals and other enzymes also showed permanent changes following the application of an electric field.